apache/causeway-site/content/reference/configuration-files.md

 ## Specifying Components

-A running Isis instance requires a persistor (aka objectstore), the authentication mechanism, the authorization mechanism, and a user profile store.
+A running Isis instance requires a persistor (aka objectstore), an authentication mechanism, and an authorization mechanism.
 It also requires some sort of viewer or viewers.

-The objectstore, authentication, authorization and profilestore are specified in the `isis.properties` file.
+The objectstore, authentication and authorization are specified in the `isis.properties` file.
 For example, this is the configuration of the [simple](../intro/getting-started/simple-archetype.html) archetype:

     isis.persistor=datanucleus
     isis.authentication=shiro
     isis.authorization=shiro
-    isis.user-profile-store=in-memory

 The available values are registered in [installer-registry.properties](https://raw.githubusercontent.com/apache/isis/master/core/runtime/src/main/resources/org/apache/isis/core/runtime/installer-registry.properties); alternatively the fully qualified class name can be specified.
 In either case the appropriate component must also (of course) be added as a dependency to the `pom.xml` files.